 source venv/bin/activate(Mac/Linux) or

 pip install datadogto install the Datadog API package.
-This enables the Python file to interact with our API.
+This enables the Python file to interact with the Datadog API.

-If successful, you should see data in the terminal and a file created in your folder named
+If successful, you will see data in the terminal and a file created in your folder named

 To see additional examples, see our API documentation.